mmcorrelo/PyJourney/PythonJourneyBook.md

 Python's success is driven by its simplicity, readability, versatility, and the vibrant Python community.
 As Python continues to evolve, it remains a powerful language that empowers developers to solve complex problems with concise and elegant code.

 Remember, whether you're a beginner or an experienced developer, Python provides a rich ecosystem and vast opportunities for learning, exploration, and building exciting applications.

+## How Python Programs Come to Life

+Python is not only a programming language but also a software package functioning as an interpreter.
+As we write a Python program, the Python interpreter reads our code and executes the instructions contained within.
+It serves as a mediator between our code and the computer hardware, enabling the program's execution.

+Before we proceed with running Python programs, let's ensure we have installed the Python package on our machine.
+This package includes the Python interpreter and a support library.
+Depending on our preference, the interpreter can take the form of an executable program or a set of linked libraries.
+Regardless of its implementation, we must always use this Python interpreter to run our code.

+Now, let's look at the installation details for various platforms.
+For Windows users, we can fetch and run a self-installing executable file.
+If we are on Linux or Mac OS X, there's a good chance Python is already preinstalled as a standard component.
+However, for other platforms, such as Linux, Mac OS X, cell phones, tablets, game consoles, and iPods, the installation process may vary significantly.

+To run a Python program, we simply create a text file containing our Python code.
+Typically, these program files carry the .py extension.
+Once we've written the code, we can execute the program by running the file from top to bottom.
+There are different methods for launching Python program files, including shell command lines, clicking icons, or using integrated development environments (IDEs).

+Let's consider an example of a simple Python script that prints a string and a numeric expression.
+When we execute this script, we'll see the output in our computer window.

+Internally, when we execute a Python program, it is first compiled into "byte code."
+Byte code is a platform-independent representation of the source code and enables faster execution.
+Python saves the byte code in .pyc files.
+In Python 3.2 and later, the .pyc files are stored in a subdirectory named pycache.

+After compilation, the program is sent to the Python Virtual Machine (PVM).
+The PVM is an integral part of the Python system, responsible for executing our code.
+It iterates through the byte code instructions and performs the required operations.

+Python's execution model blurs the distinction between development and execution environments.
+This gives us the advantage of a more rapid development cycle, where we can change and execute our code on the fly.
+This dynamic aspect of Python programming allows for flexibility and customization in our product development.

 ## Execution Model